sarihammad/authlens/README.md

 # AuthLens

-AuthLens is a Chrome Extension plus a C++ analyzer that detects OAuth/OIDC flow issues and exports a redacted trace for offline analysis.
+A Chrome Extension plus a C++ analyzer that detects OAuth/OIDC flow issues and exports a redacted trace for offline analysis.

 ## First 30 seconds